Hustlers (film): Filming and design

-Principal photography for Hustlers began on March 22, 2019 in New York City, with the shoot lasting 29 days.
+Principal photography for Hustlers began on March 22, 2019, in New York City, with the shoot lasting 29 days.
 Production wrapped on May 3.
 Scenes were also shot north of the city in New Rochelle, White Plains and at the Palisades Center.
 According to producer Elaine Goldsmith-Thomas, the production budget for the film was $20.7 million.
 Cameos by Usher, Lizzo, and Cardi B, were all filmed the same day.

 Hustlers costume designer, Mitchell Travers, defined the origins of the film's costumes and treatment in an interview with Vanity Fair, stating that "I knew it [had] to absolutely floor the audience, and let them know that this is not going to be like any movie that they've seen before."
 Travers designed the costumes for Lopez to showcase the strength and muscle tone she amassed during her pre-Hustlers training.
 Without running afoul of the film's planned R rating, he dreamed up the diamond bodysuit that was essentially connected by three straps.
 Travers commented: "We did a lot of research and development to find something that could [stretch in every direction during Lopez's dance].
 It's performance wear, and really had to work for that sequence.
 We did a number of fittings on it.
 It is tailored within an inch of its life, completely custom for her."

 Music

-The soundtrack to Hustlers features a list of songs ranging from late 1990s R&B, dance music, indie pop, to classical interludes, including Janet Jackson, Fiona Apple, Britney Spears, Lorde, and Frédéric Chopin.
+The soundtrack to Hustlers features a list of songs ranging from late 1990s R&B, dance music, indie pop, to classical interludes, including Janet Jackson, Fiona Apple, Britney Spears, Lorde, Scott Walker and Frédéric Chopin.
 As Scafaria explained: "I thought of [the film] as a musical — the songs themselves were telling a story.
 Most of the music choices were also written into the script, I had obviously imagined scenes to these songs, and we shot to these songs, but you never know if you're going to get the rights."
 The film's music supervisor, Jason Markey, got artists from Big Sean to Bob Seger to sign-off permission to include their songs in the Hustlers soundtrack; however, the film deliberately does not feature any songs from the catalogs of Jennifer Lopez, Lizzo, or Cardi B. Markey noted that, "We didn't have a score, either; every song made a statement about the scene."

 Release

 The teaser trailer for Hustlers premiered online on July 17, 2019.
 The full theatrical trailer premiered online on September 3, 2019.

 Hustlers held its world premiere at the Toronto International Film Festival on September 7, 2019.
-It was theatrically released in the United States on September 13, 2019.
+It was theatrically released in the United States on September 13, 2019, which was on Reinhart's birthday.
 The studio spent around $38 million on promotions and advertisement.

 Censorship

 The film was banned outright from release in Malaysia, and has received censorship in several Asian countries.
-The film was denied a clearance certificate by the Malaysian Film Censorship Board, for showing what officials called "excessive obscene content."
+The film was denied a clearance certificate by the Malaysian Film Censorship Board, for showing what officials called "excessive obscene content".